 A gracious mansion set amid turn-of-the-century gardens--that's the kind of place our readers want to retreat to after exchanging vows.
-In Palo Alto, there is only one place that fits that description: the Elizabeth F. Gamble Garden Center at 1431 Waverley Street, which won with 35 votes.
+In Palo Alto, there is only one place that fits that description: the Elizabeth F. Gamble Garden Center at 1431 Waverley St., which won this category with 30 votes.
 The house and grounds, built in 1902, were left to the city by Elizabeth F. Gamble (of Proctor & Gamble fame).
-The fully restored garden is built around thematic "rooms"--a formal rose garden, a wisteria alley, even a clock-golf circle.
+The fully restored garden is built around thematic "rooms"--a formal rose garden, a wisteria garden, even a "clock-golf" circle (used years ago by Elizabeth Gamble for a type of golf).
 Wedding receptions cost $850 and include the services of the center's wedding coordinator.
-Time is limited to eight hours and 50 people, although GGC allows parties of 75-people twice a month.
-Of course, nothing this good comes without a few restrictions: Music must be live and acoustic, and no hard liquor is allowed.
-The Garden Court Hotel in Palo Alto came in second with 15 votes, while Holbrook-Palmer Park in Atherton ranked third with nine.
+Time is limited to eight hours and guests are limited to 50 people, although the center allows parties of 75 people twice a month.
+Of course, nothing this good comes without restrictions: Music must be live and acoustic, and no hard liquor is allowed.
+The Garden Court Hotel/Il Fornaio in Palo Alto came in second, and Holbrook-Palmer Park in Atherton ranked third.

 PLACE TO HEAR LIVE MUSIC